Lovebirds as Pets and How You Care

 Lovebirds Are a Great Pet

-The ownership of a parakeet is costly and time-consuming, depending on the species.
-It is also an investment in your well-being, though, and usually brings with you and your bird a healthy, gratifying friendship.
+Owning a parakeet is expensive and time-consuming, depending on the species.
+However, it is also an investment in your well-being, and it typically results in a good, rewarding partnership between you and your bird.

 A smaller species is much less threatening when you fear diving into the world of birds as I did.
 Cockatiels, green-cheek conures, lovebirds, and parakeets make the introduction into the hobby a nice, less demanding one.
 These are also good options for living in apartments since they are less bruised and have less space than larger birds.
 Lovebirds are my dream.